 Journeying Back To Self: Laura Delano is an ex-mental patient who writes about her thirteen years of psychiatric indoctrination, how she woke up in 2010, and what it's been like to come off psychiatric drugs, leave the "mentally ill" identity behind, and rediscover an authentic connection to self and world.

 Deron Drumm is the Executive Director of Advocacy Unlimited, the Vice President of the Board of Directors for the National Association of Rights Protection and Advocacy (“NARPA”), a Qigong practice leader for Toivo, and a holistic stress management instructor.
 Deron writes and speaks about the need for a more holistic and compassionate way of supporting people experiencing emotional distress.

 Navigating the Space Between Brilliance and Madness: An activist writes of The Icarus Project, which is a network of radical support groups, an arts and media project, and a platform for re-visioning the language and culture around ideas of mental health and illness.

-Finding Resilience: Institutionalized in the 1960's, Dorothy was labeled "schizophrenic" and underwent 40 insulin coma/electroshock 'treatments.'
-"I experienced and witnessed many atrocities.
-Luck, determination, anger and a compassionate advocate were my friends on the road to survival and freedom."
+Finding Resilience: Institutionalized in the 1960s, Dorothy was labeled "schizophrenic" and underwent 40 insulin coma/electroshock "treatments."
+She experienced and witnessed many atrocities.
+Luck, determination, anger and a compassionate advocate were her friends on the road to survival and freedom.

 Recovery Through Voice and Dialogue: Co-founder of the National Empowerment Center, Daniel Fisher, a psychiatrist, writes on alternatives to the medical/institutional model of distress and healing.
 In particular, he tells of the Empowerment Paradigm of Development and Recovery.